OUR VISION FOR THE FUTURE

 FBCA would sell just 1/2 acre from our 7+ acre property

 Two parcels on either side of our facilities (adjacent to the atrium entrance and sanctuary entrance) would go under a long-term, income-generating ground lease, with potential over time to achieve sustainable long-term revenue growth to help us address our own facility needs and further expand our ministry programs

 The well respected and experienced Furman Company of Greenville, SC, would be our partner to manage the development and leasing activities.

 The project, as it is currently proposed, will take approximately seven years to fully realize and is generally thought of in two phases.

 The property beyond the current first row of parking near the Atrium entrance could be redeveloped to include a new facility for our partners at the YMCA, a parking deck, office and retail space and housing.

 On the 1/2 acre sold, a commercial structure that would include significant housing could be constructed under approved uses already allowed by the City.

 PHASE II (which would begin only after the new facilities for the YMCA have been completed and are available for their occupancy)

-- Features the majority of affordable housing units, two office buildings, and retail (possibly including entrepreneurial and business incubator spaces), wrapping around the base of a second parking garage and green space in a walkable, village setting.
+Features the majority of affordable housing units, office buildings and retail (possibly including entrepreneurial and business incubator spaces), wrapping around the base of a second parking garage and green space in a walkable, village setting.

-We encourage you to step out in faith and imagine our beloved and beautiful sanctuary right in the midst of a new community of residents, workers, shoppers, walkers, and visitors.
+Step out in faith and imagine our beloved and beautiful sanctuary right in the midst of a new community of residents, workers, shoppers, walkers and visitors.
 What we see is a restored and thriving community, one that is akin to the title and message of Samuel Wells’ inspiring book, A Future That’s Bigger Than the Past; Towards the Renewal of the Church.